Best Ovulation Tracker Apps in 2026

 • FDA-cleared fertility tracking

-• Learns your unique cycle pattern
+• Learns your personal cycle pattern

-• Clear fertile/non-fertile day indicators
+• Clear fertile and non-fertile day indicators

-• Thermometer included with subscription
+• Thermometer included with subscription in many plans

 What's not

-• Requires daily morning temperature readings
+• Requires consistent morning temperature readings

 • Paid subscription only

-• Less reliable during illness or travel
+• Less useful during illness, disrupted sleep, or travel

-• Higher effort than passive apps
+• Higher effort than passive prediction apps

 3